gutyoh/Getting-HS-Projects-GoLand/getting_project_goland.md

 ![delete_hs-test-python](https://github.com/gutyoh/Getting-HS-Projects-GoLand/blob/master/blob/delete_hs-test-python.png?raw=true)

-As you can see in the above picture, you'll need to select the `hs-test-python` package and then click the three little vertical dots on the right side, and then click `Delete Package`.
+As you can see in the above picture, you'll need to select the `hs-test-python` package and then click the three vertical dots `⋮` button on the right side, and then click `Delete Package`.

 After the old `hs-test-python` package has been deleted, click the `Add Package` button and then click `From Disk`: